Enhancing Student Communication

 - Students can complete a preference list on categories that wish to receive information about

 - Students can ask a chatbot about information they need that hasn’t been communicated through the filtered category list

 - Students help the system learn about additional needs through questions and consumption statistics.

 The focus on these three goals will help this solution allow faculty, staff and administration to simultaneously support student interests and convey critical information.
 It will also let students have greater control over what they hear about while helping improve the very system they are using.
-The team is currently working on iterating prototypes to figure out how to most effectively apply these three ideas to the final product.

 About the DxHub

 The Cal Poly Digital Transformation Hub (DxHub) is a strategic relationship with Amazon Web Services (AWS) and is the world’s first cloud innovation center supported by AWS on a University campus.
 The primary goal of the DxHub is to provide real-world problem-solving experiences to students by immersing them in the application of proven innovation methods in combination with the latest technologies to solve important challenges in the public sector.
 The challenges being addressed cover a wide variety of topics including homelessness, evidence-based policing, digital literacy, virtual cybersecurity laboratories and many others.
 The DxHub leverages the deep subject matter expertise of government, education and non-profit organizations to clearly understand the customers affected by public sector challenges and develops solutions that meet the customer needs.